How To Get An Instant Bitcoin Loan

 What Happens If a Borrower Cannot Repay His Instant Loan At The Due Date?

 Different platforms have specific approaches to overdue loans.
-However, most platforms will typically give an overdue duration ranging from 24 to 168 hours, depending on the loan term.
+But most platforms will give an overdue time between 24 and 168 hours, depending on how long the loan is.

-During the overdue loan repayment period, defaulting borrowers will be charged more in interest until the end of the extra time.
+Those who don't pay back their loans on time will have to pay more in interest until the end of the extra time.
 If borrowers still fail to repay their loan, the platform will liquidate their collateral to cover the loan.

 Can One Get An Instant Bitcoin Loan Without Collateral?